The Origin Story: Art That Refused to Die

 I’m back now.
 Different, deeper, wilder.

-I’ve created hundreds of works that reflect not just skill, but survival.
+I’ve created many works that reflect societal impact and survival.
 I move across mediums—digital, mixed media, traditional—with a spirit that channels memory, healing, rebellion, and joy.
 My collections speak in layers: of color, code, archetype, ancestors, emotion, and dream logic.
-No two pieces are the same because no two traumas are.
-No two breakthroughs are.
+No two collections are the same.
+When I look at each collection, I think to myself, my art also has dissociative disorder.

 Each piece I mint is more than an image—it’s a signal.
 A time capsule.
-A story encoded for those who can feel it.
+A story encoded with a meaning only the viewer knows.

 Collectors: if you’re not just looking for art, but for meaning that moves through time, energy that survives systems, and a voice that refused to be silenced—follow me.